smitwaman/Interview-Preparation/Cloud Based-Required/AWS/Projects2/AWS_Project_4/Console Steps.md

 # Required Services
 - RDS

-Sure!
-Here's a detailed guide to set up a relational database using Amazon RDS in the AWS Management Console:
+Set up a relational database using Amazon RDS in the AWS Management Console:

 # Tools and Prerequisites
 - AWS Account
 - AWS CLI (Optional)
 - Database scripts (e.g., SQL scripts for database creation, tables, etc.)

-### Step 1: Launch RDS Instance
+# Step 1: Launch RDS Instance
 1. **Log in** to the AWS Management Console.
 2. Navigate to **Services** and select **RDS** under the Database category.
 3. Click **Create database**.